Yorkville, Oneida County, New York

 Yorkville is a village in Oneida County, New York, United States.
 The population was 2,689 at the 2010 census.
 The village of Yorkville is in the southeastern part of the town of Whitestown, adjacent to the city of Utica.

 History

 The early population was composed of workers from the textile mills in adjacent New York Mills.
 The village was incorporated in 1902.
+On April 5, 1912 martial law was proclaimed to stop rioting textile strikers in Yorkville, Utica, and New York Mills.